Welcome to Riobamba, Ecuador

 While Guayaquil and Quito are more notable for their nightlife, Riobamba has its share of nightclubs and bars.

-Cachamsi does not organize weekend trips inclusive of the Program Fee, however, many students organize their own trips across Ecuador during their stay.
+Cachamsi does not organize weekend trips inclusive of the Program Fee.
+However, many students organize their own trips across Ecuador during their stay using our recommendations of reputable hostels and activities.
 Some popular destinations include:

 Puyo (Amazon) – camping, guided ecotour, nature hike, trekking to waterfalls, canoeing